 A Life Prolonging Practice

-As Cameron explains, there are very clear physiological reasons why Prana Kriya is anti-ageing.
+As Kaivalyananda explains, there are very clear physiological reasons why Prana Kriya is anti-ageing.

 “The practice recharges the blood with oxygen and decarbonizes it – which means carbon in the bloodstream is reduced.
 Then the atoms of the extra oxygen can be transmuted into more ‘subtle’ life force energy to rejuvenate the brain and spinal centers.
 If the brain stays young it may help to prevent diseases that afflict our society such as dementia.